OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTableToDataStore/WriteTableToDataStore.md

 `IncludeColumns = “DataTypeAbbreviation”` (or blank to write all TSTool table columns)<br>
 `DataStore = as appropriate`<br>
 `DataStoreTable = “TimeSeriesMeta”`<br>
-`ColumnMap = “DataTypeAbbreviation:DataTypesID”` (to indicate column in TimeSeriesMeta)<br>
+`ColumnMap = “DataTypeAbbreviation:DataTypeID”` (to indicate column in TimeSeriesMeta)<br>
-`DataStoreRelatedColumnMap = “DataTypesID:Abbreviation”` (to further indicate that the record in the related table matching the foreign key should use the `DataTypes.Abbreviation` column to look up the record to match the load data.
+`DataStoreRelatedColumnMap = “DataTypeID:Abbreviation”` (to further indicate that the record in the related table matching the foreign key should use the `DataTypes.Abbreviation` column to look up the record to match the load data.
 This assumes that a foreign key relationship is defined, which while provide the foreign table.
 If a foreign key relationship is not defined, supply the foreign table, as in:<br>
-`DataStoreRelatedColumnMap = “DataTypesID:DataTypes.Abbreviation”`
+`DataStoreRelatedColumnMap = “DataTypeID:DataTypes.Abbreviation”`

+The internal code will essentially replace data table DataTypeID column values with `select primary_key from DataTypes where DataTypes.Abbrevation = DataTypeID`.

 ### Writing a Relationship (Association) Table ###